 - And you may state this under penalty of perjury

-However, the Department of Motor Vehicles will allow auto liability insurers to review your driving record as a juvenile in determining your liability risk and to set your premiums.
+However, the Department of Motor Vehicles will allow auto liability insurers to review your driving record as a juvenile in determining your liability risk and to set your premiums1.

-Also, in the unlikely event you are ever involved in a defamation lawsuit, these records would be available and admissible at trial.
+Also, in the unlikely event you are ever involved in a defamation lawsuit, these records would be available and admissible at trial2.

 Unlike expungement of your adult criminal records, you can have your juvenile records ultimately destroyed unless you committed a crime under California Welfare and Institutions Code Section 707(b).
 This section refers to felony offenses and for which you were adjudged to not be a fit and proper subject to be dealt with under the juvenile court.

 Otherwise, your juvenile records will be destroyed when:

 - 5 years have passed when your records were ordered sealed by the court if you were declared a ward of the court.